SEBI Grade A 2020

 SEBI Grade A Application Fee

-The expected ‘Application Fees/Intimation Charges’ for SEBI Grade ‘A’ shall be as follows:
+The ‘Application Fees/Intimation Charges’ for SEBI Grade ‘A’ 2020 are as follows.

 |Category of Applicant||Amount of Fee (Non-refundable)|